Robert Kurz: Life and work

 In the book Die antideutsche Ideologie (The Anti-German Ideology), Robert Kurz deliberately polemically confronted what he called the "ideology-critical reductionism" of the Berlin magazine Bahamas.
 In the course of the inner-left controversy over the Iraq war, Bahamas had spoken out in favor of U.S. intervention.
 Kurz then accused the so-called "anti-Germans" of militant affirmation of Enlightenment ideals, "Western values," and Bellicism.

 Robert Kurz distinguished himself through a radical critique of the "labor and class struggle fetish" of traditional (labor movement) Marxism.
 The critique of value, which he was instrumental in conceiving, is directed against a sociologically truncated understanding of relations of domination, i.e. against deriving relations of domination exclusively from social relations.
 Kurz sees in the social role of value (value-socialization) a totalitarian tautology that subordinates ad infinitum the entire physical and social-symbolic world to a single abstract principle of form: the accumulation of "dead labor."
 Kurz's critical analysis of the "totalitarian" socialization principles of modernity crystallizes in his concept of commodity fetishism.

 Later, the "dissociation theorem" developed by EXIT! editor and philosopher Roswitha Scholz, to whom Kurz was married, occupied an increasingly broad space in Kurz's conception of theory.
 This synthesis of the early value critique as well as the post-feminist postulate of a structural difference between the genders currently goes by the name of the "critique of value-dissociation."

 Robert Kurz's best-known publication is Schwarzbuch Kapitalismus, published in 1999.
 (The book was originally meant to have been published as Satanic Mills).
 The weekly newspaper Die Zeit published two controversial reviews, one of which called the Schwarzbuch "the most important publication of the last 10 years."

 A regular contributor to important newspapers, notably in Brazil, and a renowned lecturer, Robert Kurz chose to stay out of universities and other institutions of knowledge, and chose to live a marginal life by working as a proletarian - notably as a cab driver for seven years and above all as a night worker in a print shop for the packaging of the local newspaper.
 In the daily newspaper Neues Deutschland, Kurz regularly wrote articles in the column Kurz, Nick, Luft & Hickel.
 This was assigned to the economics department.
 The other authors involved were Harry Nick, Christa Luft and Rudolf Hickel.
 He also published regularly in the weekly newspaper Freitag and the Brazilian daily Folha de S. Paulo.
 He was a member of the PEN Center Germany.

-He died in Nuremberg from the consequences of an operational failure.
+He died in Nuremberg as a result of complications caused by a surgical error.